FAQs for Prospective Graduate Students

 Q. Do you admit students who plan to return to school several years after getting the B.S. degree?

 A. Yes; we have had a number of successful returning students.
 However, these situations are always unique.
-The Graduate Admissions Committee Chair and Graduate Program Directors can help you decide how to get up to speed before starting the program or how to design a transitional semester or year.
+The Chair of Admissions for the Physics or Atmospheric Physics graduate program and Physics Graduate Program Director can help you decide how to get up to speed before starting the program or how to design a transitional semester or year.
 In some cases, it may be advisable to take graduate or upper division undergraduate courses as a special student before entering the graduate program.

 Q. Do you admit students with a major other than physics?